HWIDChanger

 Windows activation after changing hardware

-A digital license bound to a Microsoft account survives any HWID change — Windows just re-checks the account at next boot.
-If the account is signed in, activation is restored automatically within minutes.
+This is the easy case.
+A digital licence tied to a Microsoft account survives an HWID change — Windows re-checks the account at the next boot, and if you are signed in, activation comes back on its own within a few minutes.